Euclid Trucks

-The Euclid Company of Ohio was a company that specialized in heavy equipment for earthmoving, namely dump trucks, loaders and wheel tractor-scrapers.
-It operated in the US from the 1920s to the 1950s, when it was purchased by General Motors.
-It was later purchased by Hitachi Construction Machinery.
+The Euclid Trucks was a manufacturer which specialized in heavy equipment for earthmoving, particularly dump trucks, loaders and wheel tractor-scrapers.
+Known for its distinctive bright green paint scheme, it operated in the United States from the 1920s to the 1950s, when it was purchased by General Motors.
+The firm was later bought by Hitachi Construction Machinery.

 History

 Founding

-The Euclid Company of Ohio specialized in specifically designed off-road heavy haulers, compared to other companies that modified on-road trucks for off-road earth-hauling.
+The Euclid Company of Euclid, Ohio, made specifically designed off-road heavy haulers, compared with other companies that modified on-road trucks for off-road earth-hauling.

-The Euclid Crane and Hoist Co., formed in 1909 and owned by George A. Armington and his 5 sons, became a large, respected and profitable operation by the early 1920s.
-The Euclid Crane and Hoist Co., introduced the Euclid Automatic Rotary Scraper in 1924 - soon followed by the Euclid Wheeler (wheeled) scraper.
-These earth-moving products were conceived by George's eldest son, Arthur, who steered the company into the earth-moving field.
-The two models of scrapers were successful, and a third model, the Euclid Contractors Special, designed to cope with hard ground, was even more successful.
+The Euclid Crane and Hoist Co., formed in 1909 and owned by George A. Armington and his five sons, had become a large, respected and profitable operation by the early 1920s.
+It introduced the Euclid Automatic Rotary Scraper in 1924, soon followed by the Euclid Wheeler (wheeled) scraper.
+Those earthmoving products were conceived by George's eldest son, Arthur, who steered the company into the earthmoving field.
+The two models of scrapers were well received, and a third model, the Euclid Contractors Special, designed to cope with hard ground, was even more successful.
 In 1926, the Armingtons formed Euclid Inc., the Road Machinery Division of Euclid Crane and Hoist, to cater especially to the off-road hauler market.

-Arthur and his father George had built a successful prototype crawler, and tested it on the family farm, but the crawler design was dropped, for reasons unknown.
+Arthur and his father, George, had built a successful prototype crawler, and tested it on the family farm, but the crawler design was dropped, for reasons unknown.
 Large public works construction programs in 1927 and 1928 required large excavations, thus enhancing the success of the Euclid Road Machinery division.

 Euclid produced crawler wagons on tracks (similar to Athey Wagons) known as Euclid Tu-Way haulers.
-The crawler track speed restriction was a problem; the next version used steel wheels for improved speed.
+The crawler track speed restriction was a problem, and the next version used steel wheels for improved speed.
 George Armington Jr was a keen hydraulics designer, and produced the first hydraulic Euclid dumpers circa 1930.

 Great Depression

-The Great Depression did not affect Euclid greatly, and the expansion of the earth moving portion of the Euclid business led to the incorporation of the Euclid Road Machinery Co, on July 11, 1931.
-This company remained a subsidiary of Euclid Armington Corp, until January 1, 1933, when the companies were separated.
+The Great Depression did not affect Euclid greatly, and the expansion of the earthmoving portion of the Euclid business led to the incorporation of the Euclid Road Machinery Co., on July 11, 1931.
+That company remained a subsidiary of Euclid Armington Corp, until January 1, 1933, when the companies were separated.
 Euclid Road Machinery became a producer of fast, off-road earthmoving haulers.